 Follow the signs for Mile Rock Beach

-Descend the stairs all the way until you reach the Pacific Ocean.
-This section of the coast is incredibly gorgeous and the perfect place to roll out your beach blanket and just take in the impeccable scenery, weather-permitting.
+This section of the coast is incredibly gorgeous, and if the weather permits, you can roll out your beach blanket and take in the impeccable scenery.

-Occasionally, whales and dolphins can be seen swimming around here.
-Try to spot the Mile Rock Lighthouse a bit farther away.
 If you’re lucky and if it’s low tide, some shipwrecks might reappear as well.

 Land’s End: The Best Urban Hike in San Francisco: Mile Rock Beach